sahlet-official/userlog/Specification/Specification.md

        - two rounded arrows
      - It should correspond to design requirements [TODO: link should be here]()
 5. Product Owner story.
 [TODO: issue reference]()<br>
-Bottom Panel.<br>
+**Info button**.<br>
-As a PO, I want to make user able to watch information about app.<br>
+As a PO, I want to make the user able to open **About app screen** by button.<br>
-I want to have a button on the bottom of the Main screen.<br>
-It should be as prominent a part of the user interface as the rest.<br>
-As a User, I want to be able to watch information about app.<br>
-I want to have a button on the bottom of the Main screen.<br>
+I want to have a button on the bottom of the Main screen, in the left half of the screen.<br>
-It should be as prominent a part of the user interface as the rest.<br>
    - Acceptance criteria:
-     - It should be a less prominent part of the UI than the rest
+     - It should be as prominent a part of the user interface as the rest
+     - It should correspond to design requirements [TODO: link should be here]()
+6. Product Owner story.
+[TODO: issue reference]()<br>
+**Quit button**.<br>
+As a User, I want to be able to quit the app by button.<br>
+I want to have a button on the bottom of the Main screen, in the right half of the screen.<br>
+   - Acceptance criteria:
-     - It should be a small enough button with a symbol that let the user understand that it is a clear log button (it is discussable)
+     - It should be as prominent a part of the user interface as the rest
-       For example:
-       - recycle bin
-       - two rounded arrows
      - It should correspond to design requirements [TODO: link should be here]()
 <br>